walles/theminator/README.md

 - Add a checkbox for using our theme or not.
 "Not" should fall back to whatever theme was in use before we started doing our thing.
 Or just some defaults if that's not possible.
+- Scope our color customizations so we don't overwrite anything the user has done.
+Mind the Reset button.
 - Publish to VSCode Market
 - Make generated themes exportable.
 Or just refer to [this documentation](https://code.visualstudio.com/api/extension-guides/color-theme#create-a-new-color-theme)?